beitmenotyou-com/OmniSocial-ProtocolKit/docs/getting-started/GETTING-STARTED.md

-# 🚀 Getting Started with OmniSocial Hub
+# 🚀 Getting Started with OmniSocial ProtocolKit

-Welcome to **OmniSocial Hub** — an open-source, protocol-agnostic backend that integrates ActivityPub, AT Protocol, Nostr, and more into a single modular system for building federated social experiences.
+Welcome to **OmniSocial ProtocolKit** — an open-source, protocol-agnostic backend that integrates ActivityPub, AT Protocol, Nostr, and more into a single modular system for building federated social experiences.

 ---